jhpyle/docassemble/_docs/functions.md

 ## <a name="returning_user"></a>returning_user()

-The function [`returning_user()`] returns `True` if the user has not accessed the interview in at least six hours, and otherwise returns `False`.
+The function [`returning_user()`] returns `True` if the user has not accessed the interview session in at least six hours, and otherwise returns `False`.
 To use a different time limit, you can set one of the optional keyword arguments.

 * `returning_user(minutes=5)`
 * `returning_user(hours=1)`